josephC45/url_shortner/README.md

 While this project includes all the core features I initially set out to build, there’s always room for enhancement.
 The following improvements are planned for a future iteration:

+- 9/25 Began hardening application by following OWASP documentation and what I have been learning from OWASP site and Tanya Janca's Books (Alice and Bob Learn Application Security/Secure Coding)
 - Implement Server-Sent Events (SSE) to stream the 10 most recent URLs from Redis, replacing the current REST-based approach
 - Improve the frontend UI/UX (though this was not the primary focus of the project)